-5. Planned expend diture Academic year 2019-2020 The headings below and support whole so strate how they are using the pupil prem nium to improve classroom pedage ogy, provide targeted support Teaching and Learn ning initiatives (including g motivation and engagement) Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+5. Planned expen diture Academic year 2020-2021 The headings below and support whole so strate how they are using the pupil prem nium to improve classroom pedage ogy, provide - targeted support Teaching and Learn ning initiatives (including g motivation and engagement) Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 Success Criteria Costing When will you review implementation?
 A. GLD attainmentB.
 PP attainment Independent Speech and Language Therapy Services School will 'buy in' S&L services at least one day per week to assess and support children with S, L and communication needs.
 The service will devise support sessions to be delivered to children individually and in groups on a daily basis.
 The service also includes staff training services.
 EEF Toolkit: Early Years intervention (+5 months) Overall, the evidence suggests that early years and pre-school interventions have a positive impact, delivering an average of around five additional months' progress.
 The approach appears to be particularly beneficial for children from low income families.
 EEF Early Years Toolkit (+6 months) Overall, studies of communication and language approaches consistently show positive benefits for young children's learning, including their spoken language skills, their expressive vocabulary and their early reading skills.
-On average, children who are involved in communication and language approaches make approximately six months' additional progress over the course of a year.
-An increase in progress and attainment in Communication and Language in EYFS Staff will be more effective in identifying children who are in need of S&amp;L support Staff will be more effective in using strategies in the classroom to support children's SLC needs Eligible pupils make at least expected progress in EYFS C&amp;L and PSED areas. £5,000 (AC) Half termly meetings are held with SENCo and SALT to review progress and discuss new cases for referral.
+On average, children who are involved in communication and language approaches make approximately An increase in progress and attainment in Communication and Language in EYFS Staff will be more effective in identifying children who are in need of S&L support Staff will be more effective in using strategies in the classroom to support children's SLC needs Eligible pupils make at least expected progress in EYFS C&L and PSED areas. £7,200 (AC) Weekly meetings are held with SENCo and SALT to review progress and discuss new cases for referral.
 Half termly PP meetings held with Ass Co and class teachers.